lintonmack/course/week7/lesson1_page5.md

 3. Run the tests.
 The test `has a capacity` should fail.
 Use the top error of your stack trace to guide you, and go ahead and write the code to make the test pass.

-:exclamation_mark: Ask for your capacity code to be reviewed before you go any further!
+:exclamation: Ask for your capacity code to be reviewed before you go any further!

 ## Full capacity!